skillrepos/copilot-hands-on/labs.md

 Add detailed docstrings to each function in prime.py explaining parameters, return values, and examples
 ```

 Agent mode will analyze the file, propose edits directly in the editor, and may iterate to ensure completeness.
-You'll see inline diffs — review the changes, then click "Keep" to apply them or "Undo" to reject.
+You'll see inline diffs and can review the changes.
+Click "Keep" to apply them or "Undo" to reject.
 Unlike *Ask* mode, *Agent* mode applies changes directly in your files and can work across multiple files autonomously

 ![Agent mode](./images/cpho17.png?raw=true "Agent mode")